 Results: The long-tailed silverfish population declined rapidly after the first treatment.
 The count after 12 weeks showed a reduction in the number of observed long-tailed silverfish of more than 90% in the children's rooms (See Figure), and in other areas there were no long-tailed silverfish in the traps at this time.
-The study is ongoing, and the next count will be at 17 weeks.
+The study is ongoing.

 Conclusion: Poisoned bait with the active ingredient Indoxacarb gives a very good effect against long-tailed silverfish.
 The results show that control is possible even when the bait is removed after a short period.
 This underlines the role of secondary poisoning in long-tailed silverfish control and enables control in premises where people who are particularly sensitive to chemicals are staying.
 The control can be carried out when the premises are not in use.
 In kindergartens, holidays are ideal periods.

 Introduction: A long-tailed silverfish (Ctenolepisma longicaudata) infestation was controlled in five commercial premises connected to the ground floor of an apartment block.
 All five businesses had wet rooms and kitchens, and they were positioned next to each other on the street level with an underground garage .